earn-alliance/earnmanagement.com/docs/features/payments.md

     * Paid
     * Unpaid

-3. All payments with a Pending Claim or Error status **must be resolved** before payments can be started.
+3. Prior to starting a payment, all payments with a Pending Claim or Error status **must be resolved**.
 If you attempt to Start Payments with unresolved issues, a warning message will appear.

 ![Payment warning message](04_Payments_Error.gif)